thlorenz/v8-flags/README.md

     npm install v8-flags

+## Contributions

+I am doing my best to document each flag, but am hoping for others *especially the ones with insider knowledge* to supply useful comments.

+I made this as easy as possible, all you have to do is add/edit the `.md` file with the name of the flag in [this folder](https://github.com/thlorenz/v8-flags/tree/master/scripts/comments) and run `npm run flag-doc` to update all documentation with the added details.

 ## API

 The different versions of v8 and thus Node.js have different flags and therefore the API fluctuates somewhat between the